ericstrobl/DvCD/README.md

 *Main Methods*

-- ExcCD.m - Rank variables using a conditional dependence measure with predictor-exclusion kernels
+- ExcCD.m - Rank variables using a conditional dependence measure with predictor exclusion kernels

-- ExcD.m - Rank variables using a dependence measure with predictor-exclusion kernels
+- ExcD.m - Rank variables using a dependence measure with predictor exclusion kernels

-- IncD.m - Rank variables using a dependence measure with predictor-inclusion kernels
+- IncD.m - Rank variables using a dependence measure with predictor inclusion kernels
+-
 *Others*

 - demo.m - Examples